Homepage / W2WDX Station Info / Modes / Other Links

 as of 09/2001

-This is how the station looks as of right now.
-It is a work in progress, in preparation for my HF priveledges.
-I'll be taking the VE exams, for the code and written General & Extra elements, in October of 2001.
-For years I have thought about what specific gear I wanted and decided I enjoy the simplicity of older equipment.
-Not mention I can actually repair this gear myself if I have to!
-Much of my gear isn't even set-up yet.
-Missing is my Drake 4 series, a Hammarlund SP-600, a WRL Globe King 400 (in restoration), and the test gear.
-As you can see nearly all of the gear is over 20 years old, the only exception is the audio processing gear for the AM set-up.
+This is the old station as it looked as of September 2001.
+It was a work in progress, in preparation for my HF priveledges.
+For years I had thought about what specific gear I wanted and decided I enjoy the simplicity of older equipment.
+Not to mention I can actually repair this gear myself if I have to!
+Much of my gear wasn't even set-up yet.
+Missing is my Drake 4 series, a Hammarlund SP-600, a Clegg Zeus & Interceptor and my test gear.
+As you can see nearly all of the gear was over 20 years old, the only exception is the audio processing gear for the AM set-up.

 The AM Operating Position

-The AM position consists of a Heathkit DX-60B transmitter, an HG-10B VFO, and a HR-10B receiver, although the primary receiver is a Hammarlund HQ-100.
+The AM position consisted of a Heathkit DX-60B transmitter, an HG-10B VFO, and a HR-10B receiver, although the primary receiver was a Hammarlund HQ-100.
 The microphonium is a CAD Equitek E-100 studio condenser.
 The mic preamp and associated processing consists of a DBX 760X mic pre, Alesis 3630 Compressor/Limiter, and a Samson E62 1/3 octave graphic EQ.
-Very soon this will be joined by the Globe King 400 transmitter along with a Hammarlund SP-600, both of which are currently being restored.
-I also have a "brand new" Johnson Valiant, which I found in a neihbors attic unopened in the original shipping crate. (wow!)
-I am recapping that puppy right now.
-Also, I am in the parts collection phase for a homebrew AM transmitter consisting of two 813's modulating two 813's!
-For VHF, a Clegg Zeus transmitter is also on its way.
+I also had a "brand new" Johnson Valiant, which I found in a neihbors attic unopened in the original shipping crate. (wow!)
+Also, I was in the parts collection phase for a homebrew AM transmitter consisting of two 813's modulating two 813's!
+For VHF, a Clegg Zeus transmitter was also on its way.
 High level plate modulation ...
 Yummy!

 (Note the Hammarlund mousepad.
 I thought it was neato!)